-In some instances, larger firms will still make the argument they can take on more of the project scope themselves.
-However be careful in such offers because one can end up with less qualified teams seconded from their offices that are not very busy.
-Possibly you won’t get the best; you may simply get who is available.
+In some instances, larger firms may still make the argument they can take on all of the project scope themselves.
+However one must reflect on such offers.
+The danger being a less qualified technical team seconded from offices that are not busy.
+Possibly you won’t get the best team; you get who is available.

 In many multi-company studies, it is not uncommon that few of the team members have ever worked together before.
 It may be a consultant’s team building exercise right from the start.

 I have had both good and bad experiences with these types of engineering teams.
 Some of them work very well while others floundered.
 Even when working with different offices of the same firm, things may not go as planned.

 To have a successful mining study team, in my experience the two key factors are;

 The Study Manager is vital to keeping everyone working on the same page and ensuring timelines are met.
 A single team member delaying their deliverables will delay others on the team.